Puberty Blues (film): Soundtrack

 The theme song "Puberty Blues" was written by Tim Finn.
 In the film it was sung by Sharon O'Neill.
 It was released by Jenny Morris as a single on Mushroom Records in December 1981.

+"Nobody Takes Me Seriously" by New Zealand group, Split Enz is played over the final scene.
+The Split Enz song "I Hope I Never" is also featured in the film.